ChrisKahrs/RAIWorkshop/internal/README.md

 # RAIWorkshop Internal Design Criteria

-* Reuse as much as possible from the intneral Responsible AI Team
+* Reuse as much as possible from the internal Responsible AI Team
   * BDM and TDM Decks
 * Review with as broad a team as possible scenarios
   * Including international